usertive/exportable-next-i18next/README.md

 **Translate your statically exported NextJs apps efficiently.**

-## Few words about this library
+## About this library

-When using traditional `next build` option Next.js is taking care about routing & language detection.
+When using traditional `next build` option, Next.js takes care of routing & language detection.
-There are many usefull libraries that provides the missing functionalities, including translations management, like [next-i18next](https://github.com/isaachinman/next-i18next).
+There are many useful libraries that provide the missing functionalities, including translations management, like [next-i18next](https://github.com/isaachinman/next-i18next).

-Things go really messy if we export our Next.js app (`next export`):
+However, things get really messy when we export our Next.js app (`next export`):

 * Next.js no longer handles routing and language detection, as there is no Node.js server anymore.
-* Translations management libraries don't work with exported apps, because they simply don't support it.
+* Translations management libraries don't work with exported apps, because they simply don't support them.

-To complement this, `exportable-next-i18next` provides the missing functionality:
+To resolve these problems, `exportable-next-i18next` provides the missing functionality:

-* Routing (with little effort on the developer side to setup)
+* Routing (with little effort on the developer's part to setup)
 * Language detection (configurable)
 * Back-end translations management (configurable)
 * 🔥 Load required translations **only for specified language and/or namespace**

-Because `exportable-next-i18next` uses worldwide known libs under the hood (`i18next`, `react-i18next`) users of this beautifull library are dealing with ecosystem they know 👨‍🎓 and love ❤️, working on a simple facade, pre-configured but fully configurable.
+Because `exportable-next-i18next` is based on well known libraries (`i18next`, `react-i18next`), users of this beautiful library are dealing with ecosystem they know 👨‍🎓 and love ❤️, working on a simple facade, pre-configured but fully configurable.

 ## Setup